Returning users make up a huge proportion of traffic to sites and products that have customer account functionality.

 But adding in this customer sentiment result, the results are becoming a bit more clear.
 This variation seems to perform slightly worse than the Control.

 In my opinion, leaving the text off entirely would be too much.
+And there are questions about accessibility that would have to be answered before moving forward.

 But that's the whole point of this kind of experimentation – to see if your gut intuition is correct, and to hopefully expand your knowledge, regardless of your personal opinion for a particular design variation.